 - Utilize mobile-first designs with responsive layouts that adapt to various screen sizes.

-- Choose mobile-sized ad formats, such as 300×50 banners or sticky footers, that fit small devices.
+- Choose mobile-friendly ad formats, such as 300×50 banners or sticky footers, that work well on small devices.

 - Enable lazy loading to load ads only when they come into view, saving bandwidth and speeding up page load times.